 They actually opened their doors a little before 9 am.
-Once you go inside you have to go through airport style security.
-You are allowed to bring food inside the museum, you just can’t eat it while you are there.
+Once you go inside you have to go through airport-style security.
+You are allowed to bring food into the museum, you just can’t eat it while you are there.
 You are also allowed to take photographs in some parts of the museum, but you are not allowed to use a flash.

 We decided to just explore the museum on our own, but they do have guided tours, which last an hour.
 If you like you can also download their app which includes audio tours.
 However you choose to experience the museum, I can guarantee it will be a moving experience.